 Muslims in South Korea

-This might come as a surprise to you but there are quite large Muslim communities there already.
-To some account there are at least 40 thousand ethnic Korean Muslims and over 100 thousand of Muslim immigrants from countries like Pakistan and Bangladesh.
+This might come as a surprise but there are quite a large of Muslim communities here; with at least 40 thousand ethnic Korean Muslims and over 100 thousand of Muslim immigrants from countries like Pakistan and Bangladesh.

-South Korea is a popular destination among travelers because of the wonderful attractions like Nami Island, Seoul, Jeju Island, Busan and many more.
-Not to mention the popular culture of Korea like K-pop and K-dramas spreading across the world has also been the reason why the country is a ‘hot-spot’ attracting more than 17 million tourists visited South Korea in 2016.
+South Korea is a popular travel destination with attractions like Seoul, Jeju Island, Busan and more.
+In addition to that, Kpop and Kdramas spreading across the world also contributes to its popularity.
+Throughout the years, more than 17 million tourists have visited South Korea in 2016.

-After AirAsia, the discount airline in Asia,established flights to main Korean cities, the tourism from Muslim majority countries like Malaysia and Indonesia has surged dramatically.
+After AirAsia a low-cost carrier airline established flights to main Korean cities, tourism from Muslim majority countries like Malaysia and Indonesia has surged dramatically.

-Pork and its products like lard and bacon are prominent in the Korean cuisine and snacks, and most of meat served in the restaurants is not halal certified.
-This is slowly changing as more and more immigrants open halal restaurants of local and their native cuisines, however, the change is slow.
+Although pork and its products like lard and bacon are prominent in Korean cuisine and snacks, and most of the meat served in the restaurants is not halal certified.
+This is slowly changing as more Muslim immigrants open halal restaurants of local and their native cuisines.
+However, change is slow.

-The so-called Muslim street at Itaewon, Seoul is usually the first stop for halal food as this area is home to the most prominent Muslim-friendly eateries like Eid, Makan Murree restaurants serving halal Korean and foreign cuisines.
+Itaewon, where the Seoul Mosque is located, is usually the first stop for halal food as this area is home to the most prominent Muslim-friendly eateries like Eid, Makan Murree restaurants serving halal Korean and foreign cuisines.

 During your trip, look out for the halal South Korea restaurant certification signs by the Korean Muslim Federation (KMF), which is recognized by Jabatan Kemajuan Islam Malaysia (JAKIM).
 There are 252 restaurants around South Korea, certified under 4 categories: